gambia-college/IT-Deparment-Handbook/02-teams.md

 3. School of Nursing & Midwifery (SNM)

-   **Mamadou AR Jallow** sub manage this school IT needs under the leadership of IT Support head and he is assisted by Na Ceesay Darboe.
+   **Mamadou AR Jallow** sub manages this school IT needs under the leadership of IT Support head and he is assisted by Na Ceesay Darboe.

 4. School of Public Health (SPH)

-   **Mansur Badjie** sub manage this school IT needs under the leadership of IT Support head and he is assisted by Ebrima Faal.
+   **Mansur Badjie** sub manages this school IT needs under the leadership of IT Support head and he is assisted by Ebrima Faal.

 ### Systems Administration